 I think that our dataset will work quite well with DecisionTreeRegressor – so I chose it.
 The system already suggested the best parameters for us and I clicked on ‘Select Regressor’ (2).

-Fig. 12: Choosing an appropriate algorithm for building an ML model
+Fig. 12: Choosing an appropriate algorithm for building a model

 Clicking ‘Create New Model Version’ creates a DecisionTreeRegressor ML model in a couple of seconds (3) (fig. 13).